 - Clothing you'd never wear for another occasion.
 Discomfort can be seen a mile away.

-- These colors: sparkle, neons, the same color of your skin, white.
+- These colors: sparkle, neons, the same color as your skin, white.

 - Always keep as close as possible with your loved one, without squishing your faces together.